OfficeDev/teams-toolkit/packages/api/CONTRIBUTING.md

 This api repo only defines some common contract for other modules.
 There is no end-to-end test codes or integration test codes, only unit test code is needed.
 You can add your tests code under tests/ folder.
 The filename should end with .test.ts.

 ### Run Unit test

 1. `cd TeamsFx/packages/api`
 2. `npm run test:unit`

 ## Style Guidelines

+After running `npm run setup` in the root folder of the monorepo, a [Precommit Git Hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) will be added by [Husky](https://github.com/typicode/husky), which will run

+1. [ESLint](https://github.com/eslint/eslint): Please fix ESLint errors & warning before committing your code.
+2. [Prettier](https://github.com/prettier/prettier): Your code will be formatted automatically.

 ## Pull Request Process